Start an Illinois LLC

 You can check the full guidelines for naming an LLC in Illinois in the State Guide for Organizing Domestic LLCs, but the main takeaways are to keep the name unique, include a designator such as “LLC,” and don’t include anything deemed “offensive to good taste.”

-All Illinois LLCs must appoint a registered agent to accept state and legal mail on behalf of your company.
+All Illinois LLCs must appoint an Illinois registered agent to accept state and legal mail on behalf of your company.
 Your registered agent must have a physical Illinois address and be available during regular business hours.

 At Illinois Registered Office, we scan your mail to your online account same day so that you never miss a notice, no matter where you are.
 And we process everything in house, here in our own building.
 No shipping it off to third-party facilities like many national companies.